-- 4. Explore the potential for the eastern portion of Traville Local Park to include amenities consistent with a local park.
-The western section of Traville Local Park currently serves conservation purposes and should continue to do so in the future. - 5.
+- 4. Establish a hierarchy of well-connected parks and POPS that facilitate physical activity, social interaction, and access to nature. - Design and locate POPS in order to foster social interaction and attract employees and residents to recreate before, during, and after business hours. - Locate retail near parks and public open spaces. - Integrate existing environmental resources, such as forestland or conservation areas, into the public open space network to provide alternatives for nature-based recreation. - 5.
+Explore the potential for the eastern portion of Traville Local Park to include amenities consistent with a local park.
+The western section of Traville Local Park currently serves conservation purposes and should continue to do so in the future. - 6.
 Integrate new and existing development with a robust network of public open space and parkland connected via pedestrian, bicycle, and trail networks.
 Consider the following: - Supplement this network with formal public open spaces connected to and activated by mixed-use development.
-Establish a publicly-owned urban park on the Adventist HealthCare Shady Grove Medical Center site. - Consolidate public open space at strategic locations to focus public activity at transit or at locations that are easily accessible. - Ensure that public open space delivered by mixed-use development is also connected to the overall open space network within the Life Sciences Center. - 6.
-POPS and publicly-owned urban parks should be safe and accessible to all, through: - Open access throughout the week and weekend. - Lighting to deter crime and increase usage throughout the entire day, while maintaining dark sky standards. - Amenities such as consistent lighting, publicly accessible restrooms, and water fountains throughout the Life Sciences Center to encourage extended use. - Signage about the space and/or its features. - ADA-accessible design and access points.
+Establish a publicly-owned urban park on the Adventist HealthCare Shady Grove Medical Center site. - Consolidate public open space at strategic locations to focus public activity at transit or at locations that are easily accessible. - Ensure that public open space delivered by mixed-use development is also connected to the overall open space network within the Life Sciences Center. - 7.
+POPS and publicly-owned urban parks should be safe and accessible to all, through: - Open access throughout the week and weekend. - Lighting to deter crime and increase usage throughout the entire day, while maintaining dark sky standards.

-7. Support improvements to bicycle and pedestrian facilities along state and county roads that serve as important connections to nearby park and municipal trails, including Muddy Branch Trail, Seneca Greenway Trail, Powerline Trail, and Millennium Trail.
+- Amenities such as consistent lighting, publicly accessible restrooms, and water fountains throughout the Life Sciences Center to encourage extended use. - Signage about the space and/or its features. - ADA-accessible design and access points. - 8.
+Support improvements to bicycle and pedestrian facilities along state and county roads that serve as important connections to nearby park and municipal trails, including Muddy Branch Trail, Seneca Greenway Trail, Powerline Trail, and Millennium Trail.